USS Franklin D. Roosevelt: Early career

 On 21 July 1946, Roosevelt became the first American carrier to operate an all-jet aircraft under controlled conditions.
-Lieutenant Commander James Davidson, flying the McDonnell XFD-1 Phantom, made a series of successful take-offs and landings as Roosevelt lay off Cape Henry, Virginia.
-Jet trials continued in November, when Lt.
-Col. Marion E. Carl, USMC, made two catapult launches, four unassisted take-offs, and five arrested landings in a Lockheed P-80A.
+Lieutenant Commander James Davidson, flying the McDonnell XFD-1 Phantom, made a series of successful takeoffs and landings as Roosevelt lay off Cape Henry, Virginia.
+Jet trials continued in November, when Lieutenant Colonel Marion E. Carl, USMC, made two catapult launches, four unassisted takeoffs, and five arrested landings in a Lockheed P-80A.

 Fleet maneuvers and other training operations in the Caribbean preceded Roosevelts first deployment to the Mediterranean, which lasted from August to October 1946.
 Roosevelt, flying the flag of Rear Admiral John H. Cassady, Commander, Carrier Division 1, led the U.S. Navy force that arrived in Piraeus on 5 September 1946.
 This visit showed U.S. support for the pro-Western government of Greece, which was locked in a civil war with Communist insurgents.
 The ship received thousands of visitors during her calls to many Mediterranean ports.
-This was the first of twenty Mediterranean deployments Roosevelt would make, initiating an American aircraft carrier presence that would develop into the United States Sixth Fleet.
+This was the first of 20 Mediterranean deployments Roosevelt would make, initiating an American aircraft carrier presence that would develop into the United States Sixth Fleet.

 Roosevelt returned to American waters and operated off the East Coast until July 1947, when her open bow was destroyed by a storm, which forced her to go to Norfolk Naval Shipyard for an extensive overhaul.
-At that time, her quad 40 mm Bofors anti-aircraft guns were replaced by 40 3 in Mark 22 guns in Mark 33 twin mountings.
+At that time, her quadruple 40 mm Bofors antiaircraft guns were replaced by 40 3 in Mark 22 guns in Mark 33 twin mountings.